rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/base_2.5.md

 }
 ```

-The renderer will take the content behind the `src` value, download it's content from IPFS and place it's `image` field into the viewport at the `z`
+The renderer will take the content behind the `src` value, download it's content from IPFS and place it's `media` field into the viewport at the `z`
 index defined.
 The renderer does not check that the viewport matches all parts - this is up to the
 designer (refer to the above image).